 6. Kenwood KSC-SW11 – Best Compact Power

-Much like the Rockville — best value-priced model on this list — the Kenwood KSC-SW11 is intended for consumers who want to add a little punch of bass without having a car audio system that takes over all of their interior space and storage.
+Much like the Rockville — best value-priced model on this list — the Kenwood KSC-SW11 is intended for consumers who want to add a little punch of bass without having an audio system that takes over all of their interior space and storage.

 Although it adds some bass, do not expect this model to shatter windows or rumble enough to soak your bones with low frequencies.
-The built-in amplifier is only rated at 75 Watts, so you already know the Kenwood is not a powerhouse in terms of peak power.
+The built-in amplifier is only rated at 75 Watts rms power, so you already know the Kenwood is not a powerhouse in terms of peak power.

 The Kenwood shines, however, as a sleek addition to an existing audio system.
 Its aluminum casing looks great, even if you are just going to toss it under the seat out of sight.
 Like most all-in-one units, installation is easy.
 Kenwood also provides a remote, so adjustments can be made on the fly.